lowweihong/team14-CryptoMood/index.md

 2. **Class Imbalance Impact:** All models showed better performance on the majority class (Bullish) compared to minority classes (Neutral and Bearish).

 3. **Fine-tuning Benefits:** The significant performance gap between the fine-tuned models and the baseline demonstrates the effectiveness of transfer learning for this task.

+In summary, **kk08/CryptoBERT** outperformed the other models, possibly due to the cleaner nature of its original training dataset, which was labeled directly by the authors.
+In cases where no label was assigned, the default sentiment was set to neutral.
+In contrast, the stephan/financial_tweets_crypto dataset used in our study contained noisier labels, as it was not annotated by the original authors, potentially leading to inconsistencies in sentiment classification..

 <!-- Suggestion: Add confusion matrix visualization to show classification patterns -->